-a) There are documented risk assessments for all practices and processes.

-b) Risk assessments are reviewed regularly, as a minimum annually or when any changes are made that may affect the quality and safety of tissues and cells.

-c) Staff can access risk assessments and are made aware of local hazards at training.
+- a) There are documented risk assessments for all practices and processes. - b) Risk assessments are reviewed regularly, as a minimum annually or when any changes are made that may affect the quality and safety of tissues and cells. - c) Staff can access risk assessments and are made aware of local hazards at training. - d) A documented risk assessment is carried out to decide the fate of any tissue and / or cells stored prior to the introduction of a new donor selection criteria or a new processing step, which enhances the quality and safety of tissue and / or cells.